‘Vanderpump Rules’ Star Scheana Marie Reveals Her Thoughts On Katie Maloney Being Labeled A ‘Bully’

 “Listen, Lala and I went for each other,” she said on the After Show.
 “And I regret those things, I’ve atoned for them, and I’ve apologized, talked to Lala on more than one occasion and told her that was wrong of me and have never, ever said that again.”

 In addition to Scheana and Katie defending Katie’s past behavior and Season 7 behavior, Tom also spoke out and offered his point of view during a recent episode of Watch What Happens Live.
-As fans will recall, Tom appeared on the series alongside his Vanderpump Rules co-stars, Tom Schwartz and Jax Taylor, and said there was a time when Katie acted “very aggressive and angry” and was “not happy.”
+As fans will recall, Tom appeared on the series alongside his Vanderpump Rules co-stars Tom Schwartz and Jax Taylor and said there was a time when Katie acted “very aggressive and angry” and was “not happy.”

 According to Tom, Katie didn’t apologize for her behavior until a long time after her actions played out, which seems to be a double standard.
 After all, if James didn’t apologize for the things he’s said and done to his co-stars, he would likely be slammed for failing to do so.